andrewViscu/go-url-shortener-api/README.md

 3. Set environment variables:
 APPLY_URI     - URI for connection to database
-DB_NAME       - default that will be used by default DB_COLLECTION - collection in the datababse
+DB_NAME       - database that will be used by default DB_COLLECTION - collection in the datababse

 (Windows: set ENV_VARIABLE=value,